-The Company announced a large taconite iron discovery ("Full Moon Prospect") on Rainy Lake property, part of the Sunny Lake project ("Sunny Lake Project") on January 17, 2012.
-The announcement was based on assay results from the Company's 2011 summer drilling program at the Sunny Lake Project.
+The Company announced a large taconite iron discovery ("Full Moon Prospect") on Rainy Lake property, part of the Sunny Lake Property on January 17, 2012.
+The announcement was based on assay results from the Company's 2011 summer drilling program at the Sunny Lake Property.